master-q/masterq-docs/presentations/20150306_ats_tutorial/20150306_ats_tutorial.md

 ~~~

 However they are somtimes hard for beginner.
-Goal of today is to learn to read "Introduction to Programming in ATS" by yourself.
+The goal of today is to learn to read "Introduction to Programming in ATS" by yourself.

 # Hello World